complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 - You can see what devices are paired with Server by clicking on the 'devices' icon in the upper right corner of the app.
 From there, you can check to see what devices are paired and remove any devices which should not be paired.
 Note: cleaning out old paired devices is not necessary nor will maintaining a list of old devices on Server affect performance.

 - If a field device is not paired with a Server before the interview, you can pair with it at a later time.
-This can be done from the start screen of Interviewer by going to the “Server Status” panel and initiating the pairing process through automatic discovery or pairing manually.
+This can be done from the start screen of Interviewer by going to the "Server Status" panel and initiating the pairing process through automatic discovery or pairing manually.
 Please note that the protocol must have already been uploaded to Server even if the device is not currently paired.
 You cannot "push" a protocol upstream to Server, only download a protocol that already exists and upload a new interview case.

 - Server will not enforce unique Case IDs.
 Instead, there is an internally generated UID which will be unique for all cases.
 Distinguishing cases based on Case ID is the interviewer's responsibility.